 There is no prescribed duration for retention of records.
-For some suppliers it may be prescribed by legislation, customer requirements or insurance coverage.
+For some sites it may be prescribed by legislation, customer requirements or insurance coverage.
 Apart from those requirements, the general rule is to retain records for the commercial shelf-life of the product (i.e., the maximum time before consumption).
-However for short shelf-life products, suppliers must retain records beyond the next recertification audit, as a minimum.